 What to eat in Viana do Castelo

 Minho is possibly the best gastronomic region in Portugal.
-There are plenty of well-known dishes and the meals are usually served with big portions and fairly cheap.
-Viana do Castelo is one of the best cities to eat in Minho, and you can find plenty of great restaurants serving some amazing food.
+There are plenty of well-known dishes, and the meals are usually served in significant portions and relatively cheap.
+Viana do Castelo is one of the best cities to eat in Minho, and you can find plenty of great restaurants serving some fantastic food.

-When it comes to sweets and desserts, we need to mention the Berliners!
-Viana do Castelo is known to have one of the best Berliners (in Portuguese it’s called Bola de Berlim) in Portugal.
+Regarding sweets and desserts, we need to mention the Berliners!
+Viana do Castelo is known to have one of the best Berliners (in Portuguese, it’s called Bola de Berlim) in Portugal.
 These are the bolas de Berlim do Natário, a pastry shop located very close to Praça da república.
-Note: there are two natário pastry shops, they both have good Berliners, but the really famous one is “Pastelaria Manuel Natário” in Manuel Espregueira Street.
+Note: there are two natário pastry shops, they both have good Berliners, but the really famous one is “Pastelaria Manuel Natário” on Manuel Espregueira Street.

 How to go to Viana do Castelo

 You don’t lack ways to visit Viana do Castelo.
-There are busses, trains and several highways that go to Viana do Castelo.
+There are buses, trains, and several highways that go to Viana do Castelo.
 If you prefer doing tours, there is also the possibility of doing a tour from Porto.

-If you are renting a car, then you just need to take the highway and head to Viana, this has the advantage of being very fast and it will allow you to visit other places less accessible. you can head to Ponte de Lima, Arcos de Valdevez, Caminha, or even Geres National Park.
-Though, it’s obviously more expensive than taking public transports.
+If you are renting a car, then you need to take the highway and head to Viana, this has the advantage of being very fast, and it will allow you to visit other places that are less accessible. you can head to Ponte de Lima, Arcos de Valdevez, Caminha, or even Geres National Park.
+Though, it’s obviously more expensive than taking public transport.

 If you prefer taking public transportation, there are direct trains from Porto to Viana do Castelo.
 However, from other locations, it’s probably best to take the bus, as there’s a much bigger variety of options.
 We suggest taking a look at rede expresso.

 Finally, you can also walk to Viana do Castelo!
 Viana do Castelo is one of the major stops of the Coastal Portuguese Way of Santiago.
-This route has been extremely popular in the last years, and it’s a very cool way of exploring northern Portugal and Galicia.
-If you are planning this, we strongly suggest you stop for a day in Viana.
+This route has been extremely popular in the last few years, and it’s a very excellent way of exploring northern Portugal and Galicia.
+If you plan this, we strongly suggest you stop for a day in Viana.

 What’s the best time to visit Viana do Castelo?

-To decide the best time to visit a region we usually take into consideration two things, the number of tourists during the year and the weather.
+To decide the best time to visit a region, we usually consider two things, the number of tourists during the year and the weather.
 So, you want the place to be uncrowded, sunny, and at least warm.

-Viana do Castelo has cold and rainy winters while the summers are usually sunny and warm.
-It rarely is very hot in Viana do Castelo. this means that you should avoid the winter season, and if you want to go to the beach you need to go during summer, particularly July and August.
+Viana do Castelo has cold and rainy winters, while the summers are usually sunny and warm.
+It rarely is very hot in Viana do Castelo. this means that you should avoid the winter season, and if you want to go to the beach, you must go during summer, particularly in July and August.
 June and Early September are also good, usually.

 Similarly to the rest of the country, the high season is Summer, and the closer you are to Summer, the more tourists you have.
-Viana do Castelo isn’t really the most touristy place around so you don’t really have lots of international tourists.
-Though it is popular among locals and Portuguese emigrants returning to Portugal, so it can become a bit crowded.
+Viana do Castelo isn’t really the most touristy place around, so you don’t really have lots of international tourists.
+However, it is popular among locals and Portuguese emigrants returning to Portugal, so it can become a bit crowded.